Flavors of Croatia - Hike & Bike

 During this active hike and bike adventure, you will visit a selection of Croatia's top natural, historical, and cultural areas!

-Experience a full range of stunning Croatian landscapes from quaint seaside villages, to scenic national parks and vineyards, as you island-hop the magic of the Adriatic.
+Experience a full range of stunning Croatian landscapes, from quaint seaside villages to scenic national parks and vineyards, as you island-hop the magic of the Adriatic.

-Explore the natural beauty of Plitvice and Krka National Parks on foot before cycling along the coastline south towards Trogir and Split, onto the islands of Brac, Hvar, and Korčula, and ending in historic Dubrovnik.
+Explore the natural beauty of Plitvice and Krka National Parks on foot before cycling south along the coastline towards Trogir and Split, onto the islands of Brac, Hvar, and Korčula, and ending in historic Dubrovnik.

 The balmy Mediterranean climate invites you to kick off your shoes, sip some wine, and take a plunge into the emerald ocean every chance you get.